 - 1. Failure to report mistakes made in a clinical setting. - 2.
 Failure or refusal to complete assigned nursing tasks during laboratory, simulation, or clinical experiences. - 3.
 Failing to utilize appropriate judgment or exercise technical competence in administering safe nursing practice based upon the level of nursing for which the individual is prepared. - 4.
 Failing to follow policies or procedures defined in the practice setting. - 5.
 Failing to safeguard the client's dignity and right to privacy. - 6.
 Violating the confidentiality of information or knowledge concerning the client. - 7.
 Verbally or physically abusing clients. - 8.
 Performing new nursing techniques or procedures without proper education and preparation. - 9.
 Being unfit to perform because of physical or psychological impairment. - 10.
-Using alcohol, drugs, or being sleep deprived to the point that there is interference with job performance. - 11.
-Manipulating drug supplies, narcotics, or client's records. - 12.
-Falsifying client's records or intentionally charting incorrectly. - 13.
-Diverting medications, supplies, or personal items of the client or agency. - 14.
-Violating state and federal laws. - 15.
-Intentionally committing any act that adversely affects the physical or psychosocial welfare of the client.
+Being under the influence of alcohol, drugs, or other illicit substances. - 11.
+Being sleep deprived to the point of interference with job performance. - 12.
+Manipulating drug supplies, narcotics, or client's records. - 13.
+Falsifying client's records or intentionally charting incorrectly. - 14.
+Diverting medications, supplies, or personal items of the client or agency. - 15.
+Violating state and federal laws. - 16.
+Intentionally committing any act that adversely affects the physical or psychosocial welfare of the client. - 17.
+Delegating nursing care, function, tasks, and/or responsibilities to others contrary to the Utah laws governing nursing and/or to the detriment of the client's safety.

-- 16. Delegating nursing care, function, tasks, and/or responsibilities to others contrary to the Utah laws governing nursing and/or to the detriment of the client's safety. - 17.
-Leaving a nursing assignment without properly notifying appropriate personnel (the nurse with whom the student is working, if applicable, AND their clinical instructor. - 18.
+- 18. Leaving a nursing assignment without properly notifying appropriate personnel, the nurse with whom the student is working, if applicable, AND their clinical instructor. - 19.
 Failing to report through the proper channels facts known to the individual regarding the incompetent, unethical, or illegal practice of any healthcare provider.